straylightnode/curriculum-list/README.md

 # Curriculum
 List of courses to work through.
+Here are some [resources](https://github.com/straylightnode/learning/blob/master/resources.md) as well.

 ## General